 These disclosures and many others gave impetus to the creation of social movements against mass surveillance, such as Restore the Fourth.
 Domestic spying programs in countries such as France, the United Kingdom, and India were also exposed.
 On the legal front, the Electronic Frontier Foundation joined a coalition of diverse groups filing suit against the NSA, while human rights organisations urged the Obama administration not to prosecute – but protect – "whistleblower Snowden".

 On 14th June, U.S. prosecutors charged Snowden with espionage and theft of government property.
 In late July he was granted asylum by the Russian government, contributing to a deterioration of Russia–U.S. relations.
 President Obama made a public appearance on national television in August, where he reassured Americans that "We don't have a domestic spying program" and "There is no spying on Americans".
 In October 2013, the British Prime Minister David Cameron warned The Guardian not to publish any more leaks, or it would face a Defence Advisory Notice.

 Birth of a royal baby

-Kate Middleton is the Duchess of Cambridge and wife of Prince William, the future King of England.
+Kate Middleton is the wife of Prince William, the future King of England.
 In April 2011, their wedding was seen by hundreds of millions worldwide.
-In 2012, she was chosen by Time magazine as one of the 100 Most Influential People in the World.
 On 3rd December 2012, St James's Palace announced that the Duchess was pregnant and expecting her first child.
-The royal baby and heir to the throne is born in July 2013.*
+The royal baby and heir to the throne was born on 22nd July 2013.*

 overtakes the USA in scientific research